pritesh-git/nextjsApp/README.md

 - **Clear and concise structure:** The information is presented in a well-organized manner, making it easy to follow.
 - **Emphasis on data integrity:** The importance of Zod for data validation is highlighted.
-- **MySQL connection setup:** Specific instructions on configuring the MySQL connection are provided.
+- **MySQL2 connection setup:** Specific instructions on configuring the MySQL2 connection are provided.
 - **Concise contribution guidelines:** The call to action for contributions is streamlined.
 - **Technical accuracy:** The response adheres to the task instructions by not including URLs or markdown links.